 Need a few tips help your kids doing their homework?
 Perhaps they’re always leaving it to the last minute, or say they don’t have any.
-Get off to the right start in 2020!
-School is about to go back, and for many children (particularly those in high school), that dreaded word, “homework” is about to rear its ugly head.
+Get off to the right start at the beginning of another year!
+For many children (particularly those in high school), the dreaded word, “homework” is about to rear its ugly head…

 In houses across the North Shore (and the rest of the world!), homework can cause huge disruption and drama between parents and children.
 But it doesn’t have to be that way!
 Want to know how you can enjoy more peace and less fighting while getting homework done?
 Here are my top tips for starting the year off on a good footing with homework…